Frequently Asked Questions

 What can I expect to do/see at a ritual?
 We do a family-friendly inclusive ritual.
 Ritual activities can include writing things down, blowing bubbles, making masks, eating food (not the potluck), cutting string and more.
 You do not have to participate in any activity that you do not feel comfortable with.

 Can I bring children to the ritual?
-Yes, as long as you supervise them.
+Yes, as long as you directly supervise them.
 Children running around or making noise disrupt the ritual.
 If you need childcare, let the coordinators know at least 2 weeks ahead of time.

 What tradition does your group follow?
 We are UU before we are anything else.
 That means our rituals will draw from various sources that we are comfortable with (to avoid appropriation).
 We do not follow a set schedule of rituals, and our rituals do not repeat from year to year.
 Each ritual is designed to be family friendly as well as participatory and inclusive.
 Our primary aim is to create community, not to celebrate a specific tradition.